Raymondbamigboye/dodo_ikire/README.md

 # dodo_ikire

 create new repository:

 mkdir name
-git init is to use to initialize the repo git config --global user.name "" git config --global user.email ""
+git init is to use to initialize the repo git config --global user.name "Raymondbamigboye" git config --global user.email "raymond.bamigboye@gmail.com"

 to check the configuration: git config --global --list